jimshowalter/architecture-enforcer/README.md

 > -p (preserves nested types)

-> -s (strict, requires that all types resolve and no illegal references)
+> -s (strict, fatal if any unresolved types or illegal references)

+> -d (debug)

+OR, in rapid-iteration mode:

+> /full/path/to/target/architecture/.yaml

+> /full/path/to/all\_references.txt generated in a previous run of this tool

+> /full/path/to/writable/output/directory

+> -s (strict, fatal if any illegal references)

 > -d (debug)